UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/array_jobs/index.md

 #SBATCH --array=1-3
 ```

 Next, we'll need to set up our Bash commands to analyze our three input files, one input file per subjob.
 Let's say we're running our analyses using the command ```<command>```.
-For the input filenames, we can make use of the environment variable ```$SLURM_ARRAY_TASK_ID``` by using it as a standin for the relevant integer:
+For the input filenames, we can make use of the environment variable ```$SLURM_ARRAY_TASK_ID``` by using it as a stand-in for the relevant integer:

 ```
 <command> ${SLURM_ARRAY_TASK_ID}.txt